Development in bushfire prone areas

 You can demonstrate your bushfire readiness with a bushfire hazard management plan that has been drafted by an accredited person.
 The Tasmanian Fire Service website provides more details on building for bushfires.

 Requirements for vegetation clearing to meet the Building Regulation 2016 should be considered at the planning application stage, to make sure that future buildings meet the vegetation clearance requirements of the Hobart Interim Planning Scheme 2015.
+This can be accessed from the planning schemes page.

 Advice in relation to the Tasfire guidelines is available from the Tasmania Fire Service by phone 03 6230 8600, or our Environmental Development Planner by phone 03 6238 2168.